MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/splunk-cheat-sheet.md

 The following sections give examples of how to use different operators in Splunk and Kusto.

 > [!NOTE]
-> For the purpose of the following example, the Splunk field _rule_ maps to a table in Kusto, and Splunk's default timestamp maps to the Logs Analytics _ingestion_time()_ column.
+> In the following examples, the Splunk field _rule_ maps to a table in Kusto, and Splunk's default timestamp maps to the Logs Analytics _ingestion_time()_ column.

 ### Search